atitsbest/resume/CV.md

 # Stephan Meißner

-Full-Stack Developer, Engineer Manager, ...

-I have been around for some time engineering and shipping software, working with may customers of different domains.
+I have been around for some time engineering and shipping software, successfully working with may customers of different domains.
 Programming is what I love and forming a team for the task at hand, not only managing bits but also humans (as big problems are mostly not technical).

 # Experience